Advice for Those Visiting Friends and Relatives

 - Yellow fever vaccination is recommended for some parts of Africa and South America.
 In addition a certificate may be necessary for entering certain countries and for crossing borders.

-The following advice should be followed for those visiting malaria areas:
+The following advice should be followed if you are visiting malaria areas:

-- If you were born and lived in a country with malaria, any immunity that you may have previously had is quickly lost after you leave the malaria area.
+- if you were born and lived in a country with malaria, any immunity that you may have previously had was quickly lost after you left the malaria area

-There is evidence of increasing global medicalisation of the procedure, with private clinics offering the operation in the Middle East and Far East.
+increasingly around the world FGM is being 'medicalised' with private clinics offering the operation in the Middle East and Far East.

 Due to increasing international migration FGM is also practised amongst migrant communities from high FGM prevalence countries, including those living in the UK.